vinithyedidi/RayTracer/README.md

 Overall, I learned a lot about C++, graphics, linear algebra, and generally how computations work on a computer.
 I hope to do more in graphics and C++.

+*note: you will need to install GLM, OpenGL, GLFW, GLAD, and KHR to run this program.

 # Sources
 https://raytracing.github.io/
 https://learnopengl.com